A record

 Editor

-In the WordPress world, there are several editors, but this term most usually refers to the WYSIWYG (what you see…
+There are several editors in the WordPress world, but this term most often refers to the WYSIWYG (what you see is what you get) editor.

 Excerpt